How to Choose a Real Estate Development and Construction Advisor

 Can they be flexible and fill just the roles you need if you have in-house team members for some of them?

 How will they be at working with your team?
-Have the firm you are considering always done comprehensive project management or have some roles filled by employees of the developer that they needed to interact with?
+Has the firm you are considering always done comprehensive project management or have some roles filled by employees of the developer that they needed to interact with?
 You need to make sure they have experience in the type of role you want them to play for you.
-They are your representative in meeting rooms, online conferences and on-site and they will need to work well with your team, as needed, to ensure the project is builtd to your specifications.
+They are your representative in meeting rooms, online conferences and on-site and they will need to work well with your team, as needed, to ensure the project is built to your specifications.

 Will their decisions and reporting be transparent so you are kept apprised of everything at all times?